Incoming 6th Graders

 - Chorus (year long class) – This class is for any student who enjoys singing.
 Singing or musical experience is not required.
 The JMS Chorus performs a minimum of 5 times throughout the school year, including a trip to either Disneyland or Knott’s for a competition, and then a concluding performance at the JMS Spring musical.

 - 21st Century Journalism, Digital Media & Design and Publication: (Yearlong class for: 6th/7th/8th) This course is for students with strong writing and technical skills.
-The course requires an completed application – see Click Here.
+The course requires an completed application which can be downloaded here.
 Students from each grade level will be considered to participate in this class to create publications, including but not limited to the Jefferson yearbook, Student newspaper, and digital media presentations and publications.

 - Elective Wheel (Class rotates every quarter) – Classes offered within the elective wheel offer a variety of enrichment for our 6th grade students.
 Classes this school year include: Leadership, STEM (Science, Technology, Engineering and Math), Health, and Technology – Study Skills are incorporated throughout each elective course, each quarter.